 - Block Manager: (As of 2022, this appears under Preferences>Blocks) allows you to hide or display individual blocks as well as groups of blocks in the full list that opens when clicking the blue square with the plus sign at the top left of your browser window (Block Selector).
 I’ve covered managing blocks in detail in this post.
 Limiting the number of visible blocks here helped me tame the Block Selector.

 - Manage all Reusable Blocks: What, you are asking, are Reusable Blocks?
 Are you reusing a snippet of text from one post to another?
 Reusable blocks allow you to write it once and insert it when and where you want it.
 I’m covering this feature in detail in a future post.

 - Keyboard Shortcuts: displays all the keyboard shortcuts available, including Global, Selection, Block and Text formatting shortcuts.

 - Welcome Guide: three, short overlay screens welcoming you to your website.

 - Copy all content: this option will appear only when your post or page has content.

-- HELP: Clicking on this link at the bottom of the Ellipsis sidebar inexplicably opens the support guide to the WordPress Editor on the WPorg website.
-WPcom users can find our guide on our support site.
+- HELP: Clicking on this link at the bottom of the Ellipsis sidebar opens the support guide to the WordPress Editor on our support site.

-- Options: Currently includes General Options, Keyboard Options, Document Panels and Advanced Panels.
+- Options: (As of 2022, this was renamed Preferences) Currently includes General Options, Keyboard Options, Document Panels and Advanced Panels.
 For our purposes, let’s leave the default settings as they are.

 Now that we’ve finished digging under the hood, let’s take a short break and get behind the wheel of a classic Mustang with Oliver Bryant at Daytona Speedway.